etelie/server/README.md

 ### Contribution guidelines

-Tests

-- Unit testing is an essential component of the software development lifecycle

-- Good code is maintainable code

-- Superfluous tests extend build times unnecessarily
+Repository processes

+- The `master` branch is kept in a production-deployable state at all times.

 Code review

-- All contributions must pass code review
+- All contributions must pass code review.
+All changes must be tested in the QA environment before merge.

-- The role of the code reviewer is to ensure code quality does not diminish over time
+- The role of the code reviewer is to ensure code quality does not diminish over time, not necessarily to ensure correctness.
+It is the responsibility of the developer to write correct code.

 - Read: [The standard of code review](https://google.github.io/eng-practices/review/reviewer/standard.html)